percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 The maximum checkpoint age is determined by the total length of all transaction log files (`innodb_log_file_size`).

 When the checkpoint age reaches the maximum checkpoint age, blocks are flushed synchronously.
 The rules of the thumb is to keep one hour of traffic in those logs and let the check-pointing perform its work as smooth as possible.
-If you don't do this, InnoDB will do synchronous flushing at the worst possible time, ie when you are busiest.
+If you don't do this, InnoDB will do synchronous flushing at the worst possible time, i.e., when you are busiest.

 ### Pages Flushed (Adaptive)